sandbil/SQLiteVirtualJustInTimeDemoGrid/README.md

 ---
 title: DataGridView VirtualMode
 description: simple example DataGridView in VirtualMode with SQLite.
-author: sandbil
 tags: C# DataGridView VirtualMode Just-In-Time Data Loading

 ---
 DataGridView VirtualMode example with some of diagnostic capability
 =========
-This example shows how to work with DGV in virtual mode.
+This simple example shows DGV in virtual mode.
 Just-In-Time Data Loading is implemented.
 SQLite is used as a data store.
 Some diagnostic messages will be printed to the output console VS:
  The RowCount of the DataGridView